-It all made the handful of national prognosticators who made the Tennessee Volunteers trendy opening-week upset victims look pretty foolish by the end of Sunday night.
+It all made the handful of national analysts that made the Tennessee Volunteers a trendy opening-week upset pick look pretty foolish by the end of Sunday night.

-With nearly half the team, including 21 true freshmen, playing in a college game for the first time, Tennessee turned what looked to be a tricky 2014 opener into an impressive 38-7 rout of upstart Utah State in sold-out Neyland Stadium.
+Playing nearly 20 true freshmen and leaning on two of its valuable seniors, Tennessee turned what looked to be a tricky 2014 opener into an impressively comfortable win in a 38-7 rout of upstart Utah State on Labor Day eve in front of a soldout Neyland Stadium.

-All-SEC linebacker A.J.
-Johnson forced a first-quarter fumble in kickoff coverage to set up a touchdown and intercepted a fourth-quarter pass to put the Vols in position to put the cherry on top of a strong showing.
+Linebacker A.J.
+Johnson, who looks poised for a big senior season after the two-time All-SEC pick, forced a first-quarter fumble in kickoff coverage to set up Tennessee's and intercepting a fourth-quarter pass to put the Vols in position to put the cherry on top of a strong showing.

 Chuckie Keeton, the Utah State quarterback being pumped by his own program as a Heisman Trophy candidate, never looked comfortable in his first game since suffering a serious knee injury last October, though he didn't get much help from his wide receivers.

-The Vols held the Aggies to 1-of-6 conversions on third downs in the first half and stuffed a fourth-and-1 play, and Utah State managed just 97 yards of offense in the first half while Tennessee's offense struggled to add to the lead.
+The Vols held the Aggies to 1-of-6 on third downs in the first half and stuffed another fourth-and-1 play, and Utah State managed just 97 yards of offense in the first half.

-Tennessee managed just 383 yards of offense and huffed and puffed its way to 110 rushing yards behind the new-look offensive line.
-Most of production came on touchdown drives of 69 and 73 yards to open the second half.
+Tennessee managed just 383 yards of offense and huffed and puffed its way to 110 rushing yards.
+Marlin Lane, with 41 yards on 11 carries, was the leading rusher behind the Vols' new-look offensive line, which also committed some untimely false-start penalties.